Anion Fan vs. Ionizer vs. Negative ion Generator

 5. Make the Room Dusty

 Air purifiers tend to make the area around the air purifier extra Dusty.
-And they’re purifiers that use negative ions can cause dust to settle throughout the whole area.
+And air purifiers that use negative ions can cause dust to settle throughout the whole area.
+So much so that there is a term for it, “Grey wall syndrome”.

 7. Noisy